as-pect/as-pect/readme.md

   --output-binary                      Create a (.wasm) file can contains all the tests to be run later.
     -o

+  --norun                              Skip running tests and output the compiler files.
+    -n

   --reporter                           Define the reporter to be used.
 (Default: DefaultTestReporter)
     --reporter=SummaryTestReporter     Use the summary reporter.
     --reporter=DefaultTestReporter     Use the default test reporter.